influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### write

-The `write` measurement statistics are related to writing data to InfluxDB OSS and InfluxDB Enterprise.
+The `write` measurement statistics are about writes to the data node, regardless of the source of the write.

 #### pointReq

-* The total number of attempted point requests.
+* The total number of every point requested to be written to this data node.
+* Incoming writes have to make it through a couple of checks before reaching this point (points parse correctly, correct authentication provided, etc.).
+After these checks, this statistic should be incremented regardless of source (HTTP, UDP, `_internal` stats, OpenTSDB plugin, etc.).
 * Data type: integer
 * Examples
   * "Points Throughput / Minute by Hostname" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring/) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring/) dashboards

 #### pointReqHH [Enterprise only]

-* The total number of attempted point requests to Hinted Handoff (HH).
+* The total number of points received for write by this node and then enqueued into Hinted Handoff for the destination node.

 * Data type: integer

 #### pointReqLocal

-* The total number of point requests that have been attempted to be written into a shard on the local node.
+* The total number of point requests that have been attempted to be written into a shard on the same (local) node.
 * Data type: integer

 #### pointReqRemote [Enterprise only]

-* The total number of point requests that have been attempted to be written into a shard on a  remote node.
+* The total number of points received for write by this node but needed to be forwarded into a shard on a remote node.
+The `pointReqRemote` statistic is incremented immediately before the remote write attempt, which only happens if HH doesn't exist for that node.
+Then if the write attempt fails, we check again if HH exists, and if so, add the point to HH instead.
+* This statistic does not distinguish between requests that are directly written to the destination node versus enqueued into the Hinted Handoff queue for the destination node.
 * Data type: integer

 #### req

-* The total number of write requests, for batches of points, that have been attempted to be written.
+* The total number of batches of points requested to be written to this node.
 * Data type: integer

 #### subWriteDrop

-* The total number of batch write requests to  subscribers that were dropped due to contention or write saturation.
+* The total number of batches of points that failed to be sent to the subscription dispatcher.
 * Data type: integer

 #### subWriteOk

-* The total number of batch write requests that were successfully written to subscribers.
+* The total number of batches of points that were successfully sent to the subscription dispatcher.
 * Data type: integer

 #### writeDrop